-The College does hereby establish drug-free awareness programs to be implemented through the Present which shall inform all employees about:
+The College has established drug-free awareness programs to be implemented through the President which inform all employees about:

-- 1) The dangers of drug abuse in the workplace; - 2) The College's policy of maintaining a drug-free workplace; - 3) Drug counseling, rehabilitation, and employee assistance programs; and - 4) Appropriate personnel actions and penalties which may be imposed for drug abuse violations.
+- 1. The dangers of drug abuse in the workplace; - 2.
+The College's policy of maintaining a drug-free workplace; - 3.
+Drug counseling, rehabilitation, and employee assistance programs; and - 4.
+Appropriate personnel actions and penalties which may be imposed for drug abuse violations.